Certification Levels – Therapy, School & Visiting Dogs

 Practicums run 9am to 5 pm each allocated day

-The relevant allocated online theory musst be completed PRIOR to atteding each practicum day.
+The relevant allocated online theory must be completed PRIOR to attending each practicum day.
 Failure to complete the theory will result in forfeiture of your place in the practicum day.

 In person practicums are run at our training centre: 5/91 Dorset Road, Ferntree Gully (east of Melbourne) Vic.
 3156